 Exhibit 7.
 Sample poster used at various community events.
-Source: City of Baltimore, 2013.

 sustainable and limit energy and water use, and contribute to urban agriculture and neighborhood stormwater management (Baja, 2015).
 City staff believe these hubs help improve the capacity of entire neighborhoods to prepare and respond to extreme events or climate hazards.
 For example, the hubs serve as a meeting place for residents to come together, which can help them build connections and work together to respond to or recover from an event.